Mentalab-hub/explore-mobile-app-release/README.md

-# Mentalab Explore Mobile APP
+# Mentalab Explore Mobile App

 For any information or assistance, please contact support@mentalb.com and we will assist you further.
 ## Download and install